Deniliquin multiple-ring feature

-The Deniliquin multiple-ring feature is a distinct deeply buried structure in southeast Australia.
+The Deniliquin multiple-ring feature is a distinct deeply buried structure in south-east Australia.
 It is named after the town of Deniliquin.
 Its characteristics suggest that it is associated with an asteroid impact structure of diameter 520 km, which would make it the largest one on Earth, exceeding the largest verified one, the Vredefort impact structure of about 300 km in diameter.

 Background

 The geological character of Australia, including volcanic and sedimentary cover of Precambrian cratons helped the preservation of a large number of exposed and buried circular features, both of volcanic and impact origin.
 As of 2018, there were 38 confirmed impact structures and still more of them are likely to be classified as impact ones.
 To make a determination, field work is required, including drilling.
 The existence of the Deniliquin circular structure was proposed by Anthony Yeates somewhere between 1995 and 2000, based upon the magnetic patterns in the area.